 Local and state officials along with town staff, held a ribbon cutting to highlight recently installed clean heating and cooling upgrades at the Cedar Lane Arts Center Building in Cedar Lane Park.
 An Air Source Heat Pump was installed, and the electrical capacity of the building was upgraded as part of this project.
-These improvements were funded by a $40,000 grant from NYSERDA’s Clean Energy Communities program, which the Town earned for implementing high-impact clean energy actions and spearheading two community campaigns in partnership with Sustainable Westchester, EnergySmart Homes and GridRewards.
+These improvements, which can also partly be done by a residential electrician, were funded by a $40,000 grant from NYSERDA’s Clean Energy Communities program, which the Town earned for implementing high-impact clean energy actions and spearheading two community campaigns in partnership with Sustainable Westchester, EnergySmart Homes and GridRewards.

 “Cedar Lane Park is already the home to so many of the Town’s sustainability initiatives, including the Food Scrap Recycling Program, EV charging station, and Ossining’s Organic Community Garden, not to mention thriving art programs,” said Ossining Town Supervisor Dana Levenberg.
 “We are so pleased to continue to be a leader on environmental initiatives and showcase to the community how easy clean heating and cooling upgrades can be, as part of a critical effort to reduce our reliance on fossil fuels.”